Administration seeks to expand immigrant family detention

 “It is definitely not a solution under any circumstances,” said Manoj Govindaiah, director of family detention services at the RAICES advocacy group in Texas.
 “At no point should a child be incarcerated, and children need to be with their parents.”

+Immigration and Customs Enforcement officials say immigrants are given proper care in its family detention facilities, which include playrooms, educational services and access to lawyers.
+The Department of Homeland Security issued a statement that says it’s complying with President Donald Trump’s executive order to keep immigrant families together, but called on lawmakers to enact immigration reform, saying “only Congress can fix the problem.”

-Immigration and Customs Enforcement currently has three family detention facilities — a 100-bed center opened in Pennsylvania in 2001 and two much larger facilities opened in Texas in 2014.
+Immigration and Customs Enforcement has three family detention facilities that can house up to 3,300 people— a 100-bed center opened in Pennsylvania in 2001 and two much larger facilities opened in Texas in 2014.
 Only the Pennsylvania facility can house men, and all of the detainees at the Texas centers are women with children.

 Inside the Karnes City center, there are five or six beds to a room typically shared by a couple of families.
 Cinderblock walls are painted pastel colors, said Govindaiah, who added that the facilities are run by private prison operators, not humanitarian organizations, as is the case with shelters for unaccompanied immigrant children.